 In 2020 Sean was awarded a distinction for his MA in Applied Theology, from Moorlands College, (University of Gloucestershire), with an emphasis on developing leadership.
-His dissertation was titled, ‘Zac’s Place: Critically Examining a Fresh Expression of Church for Signs of a Renewal Movement.’
-This is currently being prepared for wider publication.
+His dissertation, ‘Zac’s Place: Critically Examining a Fresh Expression of Church for Signs of a Renewal Movement’, is currently being prepared for wider publication.

 Sean’s first book, ‘God’s Biker: Motorcycles & Misfits’ was published by SPCK in Sept 2018.
 (See video below)

-He is also an occasional broadcaster on BBC Radio Wales, currently bringing the ‘Wednesday Word’ on the afternoon show, currently hosted by Behnaz Akhgar and contributing to various religious and ethics programmes.
+He is also an occasional broadcaster on BBC Radio Wales, currently bringing the ‘Wednesday Word’ on the afternoon show, hosted by Behnaz Akhgar and contributing to various religious and ethics programmes.

 Sean is originally from Reading, Berkshire but has lived in South Wales for many years with his wife and four children.